The following is a sample of health problems associated with nonhuman

 - Subfamily: Lentivirinae (immunodeficiency viruses) - OW

-- Subfamily: Oncovirinae - OW or NW - usually no disease
+- Subfamily: Oncovirinae - OW or NW - usually no disease in natural host species but may cause natural or experimental disease in other species

 - Subfamily: Spumavirinae - (foamy viruses) - mainly OW